openbaton/docs/docs/vim-plugin.md

 ## Use my plugin

-Once you copied the jar file into the right folder, you need to (re)start the NFVO.
-The plugin will automatically register and you can see that there will be a log file in the NFVO folder called _plugin-myPlugin.log_ containing the logs of the plugin.
+Once you copied the jar file into the right folder, either you need to (re)start the NFVO or you type _installPlugin_ in the NFVO console passing the needed arguments.
+In case you restart the NFVO, the plugin will automatically register and you can see that there will be a log file in the NFVO folder called _plugin-myPlugin.log_ containing the logs of the plugin.
 The myPlugin now acts as a normal plugin so for using it check out the [Vim instance documentation][vim-instance-documentation] in order to point out to the new plugin.

 **NOTE**: you can also launch your plugin from your command line just typing